Darkatek7/jellystack-mobile/checklistandmilestones.md

 # Feature Checklists

+All items assume the Kotlin Multiplatform stack with shared Compose UI and native service bridges.

 ## Jellyfin Browse and Play
 - [ ] View libraries and filter
 - [ ] Search by name